Kirk 2.0: Capt. Pike of new ‘Star Trek’ a welcome new icon

 It’s not accidental that Pike is the son of a father who taught science AND comparative religion — an embodiment of the empiricism-faith equation that “Star Trek” and its captains have always espoused.
 In many ways, in fact — even more so than Chris Pine in the movie reboots — Pike functions as James T. Kirk 2.0.

+Even on “Discovery,” putting aside the troubled Capt.
+Gabriel Lorca of the show’s first season, the real leader of the show is Michael Burnham(Sonequa Martin-Green) — an amalgam of conflicts and setbacks and self-recriminations who emerges as the ship’s biggest influencer because of her difficult road, not in spite of it.

+And let’s not forget Kirk himself — the aging iteration from the 1980s movies that Shatner shepherded into someone who was more introspective, sometimes regretful and more willing to listen.

-This is in line with how the captains who came after Kirk reframed the notion of command in “Star Trek.”
-Each contained ingredients that, in 55 years, led the character of Pike from its 1964 iteration (“I can’t get used to having a woman on the bridge”) to the more enlightened current version (“Starfleet … is a promise.
+All of these are ingredients that, in 55 years, led the character of Pike from its 1964 iteration (“I can’t get used to having a woman on the bridge”) to the current version (“Starfleet … is a promise.
 I give my life for you.
 You give your life for me.
 And nobody gets left behind.”).

 And while television storytelling has come many light years since the original series’ era, to hear the producers and actors tell it, “Strange New Worlds’ will strive for the sensibility of the original — a spirit of exploration and optimism, and even nonserialized, single-episode arcs.